 Changes to rules around rent increases in caravan parks, residential parks and rooming houses have not happened yet.
-They will be in place from July 2020.
+They will be in place by 1 January 2021.

 For information on current laws, view our Renting section.

 Changes to renting laws mean that rental providers cannot increase rent more than once every 12 months under any type of rental agreement.
 This will apply to all rental properties including rooming houses, caravan parks and residential parks.